Kaustabh Adhya

 Development Economics, Political Economy

-Conflict, Economic Activities and the Internet: Disentangling the (World Wide) Web (Job Market Paper)
+Conflict, Economic Activities and the Internet: Disentangling the (World Wide) Web [Link]

 This study examines how variation in Internet speed shapes the economic consequences of religious conflict.
 Using a novel dataset on Internet speed for India and satellite-based proxies, we find that riots reduce economic activities by 19.61%, and better connectivity amplifies the effect by 1.2-5.1 percentage points.
 The proposed mechanism is through enhanced coordination and information, which amplifies spiteful communal narratives and thus facilitates economic disruption.

-This work incorporates a game that captures the strategic incentives of an attacker, victim, and insurance firm: insurance lowers attackers’ incentives to attack; however, demand for insurance by the victim raises insurance premiums and may induce further attacks.
-We generate testable predictions from the underlying theory, and using novel insurance data, we find that premiums rise by about 4.93% in the year after a conflict and insurance demand falls by about 10.75% as a second-order effect.
+This work incorporates a game that captures the strategic incentives of attackers, victims, and insurance firms: insurance lowers attackers’ incentives to attack; however, demand for insurance by the victim raises insurance premiums and may induce further attacks.
+We generate testable predictions from the underlying theory and, using novel insurance data, find that premiums rise by 4.93% in the year following a riot, mechanically reducing the demand for insurance by 10.75%.

 Environmental Restoration and Conflicts: Theory and Evidence from India (with Tamoghna Bose)